orbitdb/field-manual/00_Introduction/02_What_can_I_use_it_for.md

 OrbitDB excels in flexibly building complex distributed appplications.

+### OrbitDB is NOT a Blockchain

+OrbitDB operates on the model of _eventual consistency_ meaning that operations can be taking place at places and times that you are unaware of, with the assumption that you'll eventually sync up.
+Each time you interact with the database, you are interactive with a snapshot in time.

+This contrasts with Blockchain's idea of _strong consistency_ where entries are added to the database only after they have been verified by a distributed consensus algorithm.

 ### Who is already using OrbitDB?

 Perhaps the best way to answer your question of "What can I build with OrbitDB?" is by example.
 There are already several organizations using OrbitDB in the wild.